“Plant the Seeds of Solar, Harvest the Power of the Sun”

-Solar ACCESS: Appalachian Citizens’ Community Economy Solar Shares
+Solar ACCESS: Appalachian Citizens’ Community Economy Solar Subscriptions

 Purchasing solar can be a huge challenge for the average family.
 Although most people understand the need for renewable solar power, it is out of reach for most of us – for now.
 Maybe you rent your home, live in an apartment, or don’t have the capital to invest in your own solar array.
 These barriers shouldn’t stop you from supporting clean energy development in your community – so this project seeks to create solar access!

 At UpGrade Ohio, we believe everyone deserves a chance to support clean energy and reduce the high-cost of electric utility bills through energy conservation projects.
-In Appalachian Ohio, low-income households stand to gain the most from solar development in places that provide vital services, such as schools, public housing, and nonprofit resource centers.
-The problem is, public dollars are stretched too thin and renewable energy systems are out of reach.
+In Appalachian Ohio, low-income households stand to gain the most from solar development in places that provide vital services, such as schools, public housing, and community resource centers.
+The problem is, public dollars are stretched too thin and renewable energy systems are out of reach and not a priority for government officials.

-The solution is the Solar ACCESS Pilot Project.
-UpGrade Ohio has been working with a team of solar finance and project developers to design a model that aggregates local dollars from average, everyday investors and pairs it with traditional capital to finance solar installations on community buildings in Appalachian Ohio.
+The solution is our Solar ACCESS pilot project.
+UpGrade Ohio has been working with a team of solar finance and project developers to design a model that aggregates local dollars from average, everyday people and pairs it with traditional accredited investment capital to finance solar installations on community buildings in Appalachian Ohio.

 Solar ACCESS is off to a great start, winning entrance in the Department of Energy’s (DOE) Solar In Your Community Challenge.
 Seed funding from the DOE greases the wheels, but we need solid community support to bring this project to fruition.
-We hope to launch the Solar ACCESS Pilot project in August 2017 and open up community subscription opportunities to individuals, businesses, and supporters of all stripes.
+We hope to launch the Solar ACCESS Pilot project in 2018 to open up community solar subscription opportunities to individuals, businesses, and supporters of all stripes.
 This is your chance to “Harvest the Power of the Sun” in your community with Solar ACCESS!

 Solar ACCESS – a project funded by the U.S. Department of Energy’s SunShot Initiative